ElNeoX-dev/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 ### Using secrets from credential providers

-Once the provider is set in the Hadoop configuration, hadoop commands work exactly as if the secrets were in an XML file.
+Once the provider is set in the Hadoop configuration, Hadoop commands work exactly as if the secrets were in an XML file.

 ```bash